RishiRaju97/Blackjack/README.md

 # Blackjack

-OOP - Object Oriented Programming.
+- OOP - Object Oriented Programming.
-The following game was coded using pythong following the concepts of OOP
+- The following game was coded using python following the concepts of OOP